Lucas-Erkana/To-Do-list-review/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone [link to repository]
+- On the terminal run this command git clone [https://github.com/Lucash2022/To-Do-list-review.git]

-- Go to the repository folder using command prompt cd Awesome_Book.
+- Go to the repository folder using command prompt cd To-Do-list-review

 - Install the dev dependencies for linters run npm install.

+- To start run npm start

 <p align="right">(<a href="#readme-top">back to top</a>)</p>